• Fringe artists parade on the street holding posters and cheering

 Venue Tiers

 Main venue slots will be pre-allocated to one of three venue size tiers.
 This is to ensure our festival is the right size for the shows that are drawn, and each show will be placed in a venue that is the correct size it requires.
 Main Venues are indoor.
 The total number of main venue slots in each venue tier are determined by the venues in the festival.
-There are three tiers.
-A full appendix with more detail about main venues can be found at the end of the Application Guide in Appendix A.
+There are three size tiers, plus the KidsFest Venue.

 LARGE VENUES